5 Ways to Increase Customer Engagement within Your Craft Beverage Business

 Not every form of customer engagement is measurable or something you can see.
 However, it is still an important aspect of increasing customer engagement to grow your craft beverage business.
 What is a simple way to increase engagement you can’t really see?
 Increase to-go sales, especially in the current COVID-19 environment.
 Don’t be afraid to be a self-promoter.
 Use to-go sales as a valuable part of your business if that is something you offer.

 Again, this can go back to the experience at your business.
 See what beverages your customers have been drinking consistently and make suggestions based on the trends they like.
-According to Secret Hopper, consumers are 40% more likely to purchase beer to go when asked.
+According to Andrew Coplan from the Secret Hopper, consumers are 40% more likely to purchase beer to-go when asked.

 Another great way to increase customer engagement from to-go sales is to make your beverages easily shareable.
 People are willing to line up and wait for a rare new craft beverage with a great label design, and consumers love to show off a beverage that is hard to get on social media.
 This expands your reach into a market outside of people that just follow you.

 5.)
 Focus on Retention

 If you provide a great experience, customers will come back.
 Focus on how to bring customers back by providing an experience they don’t want to miss.
 Make #FOMO real.